dod-advana/gamechanger-data/dataPipelines/scripts/README.md

 ## dataPipeline Scripts
 In this directory are a number of scripts to run the gc_ingest package in dev, dependent on the type of task that needs to be completed.
-The required inputs for each script are listed at the top of the .sh files, while the corresponding images used for the docker containers are set as variables at the top of the scripts.
+The required inputs for each and the corresponding images used for the docker containers script are listed at the top of the .sh files.
 Information of the CLI commands called to run the scripts can be found in gc_ingest/core/cli.py.

 The scripts include:
 * **crawl_and_ingest.sh**: the main ingest script consisting of three docker runs: